 - How often the car is used

-One effective way of lowering your company car tax rate is to provide an electric car.
-An electric vehicle (EV) has a BIK rate of only 2% for 2023/24, fixed until 2025.
+One effective way of lowering your company’s car tax rate is to provide an electric car.
+An electric vehicle (EV) has a BIK rate of 3% for the 2025/26 tax year, up from 2% in 2024/25.
 This reduces the tax rate to just a few pounds per month.

 The next best thing to an EV for reducing the company car tax bill is a plug-in hybrid vehicle (PHEV), which runs on a combination of traditional fuel and an electric motor.
-The PHEV BIK rate is dependent on the vehicle’s C02 emissions and electric range, and cars producing lower emissions and with a longer range can qualify for a lower BIK percentage.
+The PHEV BIK rate depends on the vehicle’s C02 emissions and electric range, and cars producing lower emissions with a more extended range can qualify for a lower BIK percentage.

-The most expensive company cars to tax are high-emitting, high-fuel use cars, as HMRC has become increasingly tough on emissions in recent years.
+The most expensive company cars to tax are high-emitting, high-fuel-use cars, as HMRC has become increasingly challenging on emissions in recent years.
 Those top emission-generating vehicles can cost up to three times as much in tax as a PHEV of the same value.

-If the tax on a company car is too high to be of much overall financial benefit, employers may consider offering a cash alternative to cover the cost of a personal car, with a fuel allowance paid per mile travelled, or covering the fuel costs for business journeys instead.
+If the tax on a company car is too high to be of much overall financial benefit, employers may consider offering a cash alternative to cover the cost of a personal car.
+This would include a fuel allowance paid per mile travelled or covering the fuel costs for business journeys.

-These alternatives give employees the choice of which car they run and could save them money versus using a company car if they drive an older or cheaper car.
-However, newer models are likely to tot up higher monthly finance payments than the amounts imposed by BIK tax.
+These alternatives give employees the choice of which car they drive, which could save them money versus using a company car if they drive an older or cheaper car.
+However, newer models will likely result in higher monthly finance payments than the amounts imposed by the BIK tax.

 Alternatives to the Company Car Model

-As an alternative to a company car, employers may also consider incorporating a Salary Sacrifice Car Scheme, whereby the employee takes a reduction in salary large enough to qualify for a lower income tax rate and pay less National Insurance in exchange for leasing a new vehicle from the company.
+As an alternative to a company car, employers may also consider incorporating a Salary Sacrifice Car Scheme, whereby the employee takes a salary reduction significant enough to qualify for a lower income tax rate and pays less National Insurance in exchange for leasing a new vehicle from the company.

 The employer is then responsible for paying for the essential accessories that come with car ownership, such as road tax, repairs, maintenance and breakdown cover, which helps reduce the cost burden on the employee.